ifl0w/RandomWallpaperGnome3/README.md

 Then open the command prompt (Alt+F2) end enter `r` to restart the gnome session.
 In the case you are using Wayland, then no restart should be required.

-Now you should be able to activate the extension through the gnome-tweak-tool.
+Now, you should be able to activate the extension through the gnome-tweak-tool.

-## Uninstall
-Run `./install uninstall` to delete the symbolic link.
-If you installed the extension manually you have to delete the extension folder `randomwallpaper@iflow.space` in `$XDG_DATA_HOME/gnome-shell/extensions/` (usually `$HOME/.local/share/gnome-shell/extensions/`).

 ## Debugging
 You can follow the output of the extension with `./debug.sh`.
 Information should be printed using the existing logger class but can also be printed with `global.log()` (not recommended).